Soundpiercer/PureFirebaseUnityProject/README.md

 How to activate firebase services in your environment:
 1. Download the repo and open the Unity Project as Android or iOS
 2. Make your own Firebase Project in Firebase Console
+3. Replace google-services.json & GoogleService-Info.plist file to your Firebase Project ID
-3. Activate Analytics, Auth(Google/Apple/Facebook/Twitter/Custom), and Crashlytics in your Firebase Console.
+4. Activate Analytics, Auth(Google/Apple/Facebook/Twitter/Custom), and Crashlytics in your Firebase Console.
-4. Build with Android Gradle (apk) or Xcode (ipa)
+5. Build with Android Gradle (apk) or Xcode (ipa)